Lab 8 min read

 Features

-• Automatic Metadata Retrieval: Automatically retrieves the title, description, and favicon.
+• Automatic Metadata Retrieval: Automatically fetches title, description, and favicon.

-• OG Image Display: Displays the website’s thumbnail image.
+• OG Image Display: Shows the website’s thumbnail image.

-• Dark Mode: Automatically adjusts according to the theme.
+• Dark Mode: Adjusts automatically based on the theme.

 Horizontal Rule